oracle/weblogic-azure/_includes/sub-template-create-update-wls-on-aks.md

 {{ armTemplateBasePath }}
 ```

 Append the expected advanced parameter to `parameters.json`.
-And make sure `_artifactsLocation` is presenting in `parameters.json`.
+And make sure `_artifactsLocation` is present with the value shown above in `parameters.json`.